-- 1. Use the lettered side of the notecard. - 2.
-Sit upright in a chair, while holding the notecard extend your arm in front of your eyes. - 3.
-Slowly move your head downwards and move the notecard upwards, keep your focus on the letter on the notecard.
+- 1. Use the lettered side of the notecard.

+- 2. Sit upright in a chair, while holding the notecard extend your arm in front of your eyes.

+- 3. Slowly move your head downwards and move the notecard upwards, keep your focus on the letter on the notecard.
 Complete the exercise in the opposite direction.
 Start to increase your speed while making sure the letter on the notecard remains in focus (the letter should not be blurry).
 You can pace yourself using a metronome.
-Start with a slow rate (70-80 bpm, or slower if needed).
-As your symptoms improve, start increasing rate, each session, as tolerated.
-Goal rate is at least 180 bpm. - 4.
-Ways to increase the difficulty level of this exercise (as you notice symptom improvement): - Stand legs spread shoulder width apart (or wider) → progress to narrow stance - Stand on one leg - Walking forwards and walking backwards
+Start out with a slow rate (70-80 bpm, or slower if needed).
+As your symptoms improve, start increasing the rate, each session, as tolerated.
+The goal rate is at least 180 bpm.

+- 4. There are multiple ways to increase the difficulty level of this exercise (as you notice symptom improvement):

+- Stand up with legs spread shoulder width apart (or wider) $\rightarrow$ progress to narrow stance

+- Stand on one leg

+- Stand on a foam pad or pillow

+- Sit on an exercise ball

+- Walking forwards and walking backwards